contiki-os/contiki/platform/jn516x/README.md

 Set `CHIP` variable to change this; for example, to select JN5164 use:
 `make CHIP=JN5164`

+The JN5168 has four module variants available:
+* `M00` - Standard power, integrated antenna (default module)
+* `M03` - Standard power, uFL connector
+* `M05` - Medium power, uFL connector
+* `M06` - High power, uFL connector

+The `M05` and `M06` need to control the internal power amplifier.
+Set the `MODULE` variable to select the module, for example:
+`make CHIP=JN5168 MODULE=M05`

 The following platform-specific configurations are supported:
 * DR1174 evaluation kit; enable this with `JN516x_WITH_DR1174 = 1` in your makefile
 * DR1174 with DR1175 sensor board; enable this with `JN516x_WITH_DR1175 = 1` (will set `JN516x_WITH_DR1174` automatically)
 * DR1174 with DR1199 sensor board; enable this with `JN516x_WITH_DR1199 = 1` (will set `JN516x_WITH_DR1174` automatically)
 * USB dongle; enable this with `JN516x_WITH_DONGLE = 1`

+### Enabling specific hardware features

+The JN516X Contiki platform supports sleep mode (with RAM retention and keeping the external oscillator on).
+To enable sleeping, configure `JN516X_SLEEP_CONF_ENABLED=1`.

+Sleeping will only happen if there at least 50 ms until the next rtimer or etimer.
+Also, the system will wake up ~10 ms before the next timer should fire in order to reinitialize all hardware peripherals.

+The JN516X Contiki platform also supports rtimers at two different speeds: 16 MHz and 32 kHz.
+By default, the high-speed timer is used.
+The two timers have similar expected accuracy (drift ppm), but the 16 MHz one has higher precision.
+However, the low-speed timers are also kept running during sleeping.

+To enable the low-frequency timer option, set `RTIMER_USE_32KHZ=1`.
+An external crystal oscillator is required to achieve reasonable accuracy in this case.
+This oscilator is present on most platforms, and is enabled automatically if either 32kHz timers or sleeping are enabled.

 ### Node IEEE/RIME/IPv6 Addresses